Also see: Best Tech Deals

 Different games place different demands on your computer hardware, but choosing a gaming PC will involve a balancing act between CPU and graphics performance.

-To keep the overclocked processors cool, all have been fitted with third party processor coolers, some using the traditional heatsink and fan design, while others opt for a liquid coolant pumped through a radiator.
+To keep the overclocked processors cool, they are fitted with large processor coolers, some using the traditional heatsink and fan design, while others opt for a liquid coolant pumped through a radiator.

 Overclocked processors place additional demands on the system’s power supply and also require better cooling, so expect to pay more for PCs with more extreme overclocking.
 You can overclock the processor yourself if you wish, but it can be a good idea to buy a pre-overclocked system such as the ones reviewed here which are covered by the manufacturer’s warranty when running at the higher speed.